jrrk2/homebrew-kstars/KStars_Homebrew_Summary.md

 1. Create a GitHub repository named `homebrew-kstars`
 2. Upload all the files in the output directory to this repository
-3. Update all instances of `yourusername` in the code to your actual GitHub username
+3. Update all instances of `jrrk2` in the code to your actual GitHub username
 4. Add appropriate SHA256 checksums to the cask file once you've built the DMG files

 ## Customization